Amended and restated as of May 6, 2017.

 - The college shall indemnify an indemnified representative against any liability incurred in connection with any proceeding in which the indemnified representative may be involved as a party or otherwise, by reason of the fact that such person is or was serving in an indemnified capacity, including, without limitation, liabilities resulting from any actual or alleged breach or neglect of duty, error, misstatement or misleading statement, negligence, gross negligence or act giving rise to strict or products liability, except:

-- where the indemnified representative did not act in good faith and in a manner he or she reasonably believed to be in, or not opposed to, the best interests of the college, and with respect to any criminal proceeding, had no reasonable cause to believe the conduct was lawful.
+- Where the indemnified representative did not act in good faith and in a manner the representative reasonably believed to be in, or not opposed to, the best interests of the college, and with respect to any criminal proceeding, had no reasonable cause to believe the conduct was lawful.

 - If an indemnified representative is entitled to indemnification in respect of a portion, but not all, of any liabilities to which such person may be subject, the corporation shall indemnify such indemnified representative to the maximum extent for such portion of the liabilities.